w4jcb/pi_dotfiles/README.md

 My Dot Files

-These are config files I use for my systems.
+These are config files I use for my RPi systems.
 (This is a work in progress)

 Installation of dotfiles, symbolic links and all the programs I use.